Sofia Andres: Personal life

 She only finished secondary school.
-In her youth, his parents, Eric and Monette Alejandre-Andres, including her 2 siblings, Ian and Bryan Alejandre Andres shared a small room.
+In her youth, her parents, Eric and Monette Alejandre-Andres, including her 2 siblings, Ian and Bryan Alejandre Andres shared a small room.
 Eventually, her parents parted ways.
 At age 3, in 2001, she started joining auditions, VTSs and casting calls in Makati.
 She was given minor roles, such as 'third wheel' or ‘kontrabida.’
 Monette sent her and Daniel to Australia.
 "I was only 20 years old [when I got pregnant]," she lamented.

 In Karen Davila’s vlog, Andres revealed in October 2022, the groundbreaking of a Scandinavian styled second home at Lipa, Batangas for her mother, Monette.
 A painter and interior designer, she personally designed the interior.

 She is close to co-Star Magic artist Michelle Vito, Claire Ruiz and Elisse Joson with whom she considers as her best friends.
 On March 26, 2015, she finished her high school education at ADT Montessori School located in Pasig.

 In an interview with The Hive Asia, Andres stated that she has been suffering from anxiety disorder throughout her career.